Introduction

 └── protein_groups_wide.tsv

-Creates a new search parameter file based on a template, with updated file paths.
+Creates a search parameter configuration file with user-specified paths.

 Arguments:

-• lib_path: Path to the library file (.poin)
+- lib_path: Path to the spectral library file (.poin)

-• results_path: Path where results will be stored
+- results_path: Path where search results will be stored

 Returns: